C.V.

 Snoösphere 2017 – autism/neurodiversity consultant & associate artist.
 UNSW Galleries, Sept-Nov 2017.

-Participation in David Capra’s “Teena’s Bathtime 2015“, Bella Room Commission, Museum of Contemporary Art.
+Participation in David Capra’s “Teena’s Bathtime 2015“, Bella Room Commission, Museum of Contemporary Art, Sydney, Australia, 2015.

-Doodle Dreams – group exhibition, “The Democracy of Drawing,” curated by AirSpace Projects, part of Art Month Sydney March 2014.
+Doodle Dreams – group exhibition, “The Democracy of Drawing,” curated by AirSpace Projects, part of Art Month Sydney, Australia, 2014.

-Confronting the Senses – group exhibition, “Desiring Machines,” curated by Critical Animals, at This is Not Art 2013, The Lock Up Cultural Centre, Newcastle, Australia.
-4-6 October 2013.
+Confrontation of the Senses – group exhibition, “Desiring Machines,” curated by Critical Animals, at This is Not Art 2013, The Lock Up Cultural Centre, Newcastle, Australia, 2013.

-Roaring Whispers 2013 – a multisensory installation and conceptual space, COFA Space gallery, College of Fine Arts, UNSW, 7-10 May 2013.
+Roaring Whispers 2013 – a multisensory installation and conceptual space, University of New South Wales Art, Design and Architecture, Sydney, Australia, 2013.

-Haptic Autistry.
-Installation – a multimodal, interactive study of haptic sensory idiosyncrasy.
-Haptic InterFace 2012, Hong Kong Baptist University, Koo Ming Kown Gallery, Hong Kong, 21 November – 16 December 2012.
+Haptic Autistry – immersive installation – a multimodal, interactive study of haptic sensory idiosyncrasy.
+Haptic InterFace, Hong Kong Baptist University, Koo Ming Kown Gallery, Hong Kong, 2012.

-Haptic HugShrug.
-Prototype – a study of deep pressure stimulation.
+Haptic HugShrug – Prototype, a study of deep pressure stimulation.
 Haptic InterFace 2012.
-Hong Kong Baptist University, Koo Ming Kown Gallery, Hong Kong, 21 November – 16 December 2012.
+Hong Kong Baptist University, Koo Ming Kown Gallery, Hong Kong, 2012.

 PAPERS & PUBLICATIONS (selected)